-'''
+Alg Algorithm 8 Hybrid Genetic Algorithm

-1: procedure HybridGA
+1: : procedure HybridGA

-Randomly generate an initial population P(t)
+2: Randomly generate an initial population $P(t)$

-2:

-while (Termination Criterion Unfulfilled) do
+3: while (Termination Criterion Unfulfilled) \mathbf{do}

-3:

-4:

-Compute the fitness f(p) \ \forall p \in P(t)
+4: Compute the fitness $f(p) \ \forall p \in P(t)$

-According to f(p) choose a subset of P(T), store them in M(t)
+5: According to $f(p)$ choose a subset of $P(T)$, store them in $M(t)$

-5:

-Recombine and mutate individuals in M(t), store results in M'(t)
+6: Recombine and mutate individuals in $M(t)$, store results in $M'(t)$

-6:

-Improve by local search (M'(t))
+7: Improve by local search $(M'(t))$

-7:

-Generate P(t+1) by selecting some individuals from P(t) and M'(t)
+8: Generate $P(t+1)$ by selecting some individuals from $P(t)$ and $M'(t)$

-8:

-t = t + 1
+9: t = t + 1

-9:

-end while
+10: end while

-10:

-Return best p \in P(t-1)
+11: Return best $p \in P(t-1)$

-11:

 12: end procedure

-'''

 In the pseudocode of the hybrid genetic algorithm the difference feature from a standard GA is the use of local search.
 It is used to improve the newly created individuals.
-The reader should note that this is just one possible way to hybridize a GA with local search.
+The reader of dissertation should note that this is just one possible way to hybridize a GA with local search.
 Even though it seems from the Algorithm 8, to be a naive minor change, is in fact a crucial deviation from a canonical GA.
 Hybrid genetic algorithms are inspired by model of adjustment in natural systems that combine evolutionary adjustment of populations of individuals with individual learning.

-In the literature, Hybrid Genetic Algorithms have also been named Memetic Algorithms (MA) [60,85-87,102,110], Genetic Local Searchers (GLS) [100], Lamarckian Genetic Algorithms [103], Baldwinian Genetic Algorithms [88].
+In the literature, Hybrid Genetic Algorithms have also been named Memetic Algorithms (MA) [59, 85, 86, 87, 103, 111], Genetic Local Searchers (GLS) [100], Lamarckian Genetic Algorithms [104], Baldwinian Genetic Algorithms [88].
 The Memetic Algorithms differ from other hybrid evolutionary techniques in that all individuals in the population are local optimum, since after each mutation or recombination, a local search is applied.
-The name genetic local search (GLS) was firstly used by Ulder in [127] to describe an evolutionary algorithm with recombination and then applied local search.
-In [17], Bui suggest a GLS algorithm with Lin-Kernighan heuristic as the neighbourhood procedure.
+The name genetic local search (GLS) was inArstly used by Ulder in [128] to describe an evolutionary algorithm with recombination and then applied local search.
+In [17], Bui suggest a GLS algorithm with Lin Kernighan heuristic as the neighbourhood procedure.
 They developed a k-point recombination operator with an additional repair mechanism for producing the feasible offspring.
-In [79] Katayama suggest an evolutionary algorithm with Lin-Kernighan algorithm and small populations, (he used just two individuals) and a heuristic recombination scheme.
-This approach is likewise to the iterated Lin-Kernighan heuristic but increased diversification is achieved by the crossover of the current solution and the best solution found.
+In [79] Katayama suggest an evolutionary algorithm with LK and small populations, (he used just two individuals) and a heuristic recombination scheme.
+This approach is likewise to the iterated Lin Kernighan heuristic but increased diversification is achieved by the crossover of the current solution and the best solution found.